Odwira festival

-This was during the reign of the 19th Okuapimhene of Akropong, Nana Addo Dankwa (I) from 1811 to 1835.
+This was during the reign of the 19th Okuapehene of Akropong, Nana Addo Dankwa I, from 1811 to 1835.
 It is a time of spiritual purification where the people are renewed and receive protection.
 It is also celebrated by the people of Jamestown in Accra.
 This is due to the associations formed through the intermarriages of the Ga and Akuapem people.

 Customarily, the scheduling of the festival occurs simultaneously with the reaping season when there is bumper food; during which gratitude is shown to the Ancestors by the people.
 Being a yam festival, thanksgiving for the bumper reap is principally demonstrated in the "giving food to the ancestors".

 History

 For nearly 200 years, generations of Akropong, Amanokrom and Aburi have annually celebrated the Odwira festival which was initiated by Nana Addo Dankwa 1 (1811 - 1835), the 19th Okuapehene of Akuapem.
 Other towns in the 17 Akuapem states also celebrate the Odwira festival.
 The celebration is linked to the victory of the people of Okuapeman over the then-powerful Asante army during the historic battle of Katamansu near Dodowa in 1826.

 Odwira celebration follows a long-standing routine of a tradition carefully planned from generation of old and occurs as follows: